 Haw visited Northern Ireland in 1970 during The Troubles, as well as the Killing Fields of Cambodia in 1989

-Married his wife Kay in Redbridge in June 1977, they lived in Redditch with their seven children until he left them in 2001 to begin his Parliament Square protest
+Married his wife Kay in Redbridge in June 1977, they lived in Redditch with their seven children until he left them in 2001 to begin his Parliament Square protest.

 Starting Parliament Square protest against Economic sanctions against Iraq

-Depleted Uranium as weapon of war, with side effects displayed
+Depleted Uranium as weapon of war, with side effects displayed on children

-9/11 occured after Brian Haw began protesting (raising awarenss) to injustice of foreign policy
+9/11 occured after Brian Haw began protesting (Raising awarenss) to injustice of foreign policy

 Moved protest site off soft grass to cold pavement